A Composite Quantile Fourier Neural Network for Multi-Step Probabilistic Forecasting of Nonstationary Univariate Time

-Probabilistic predictions can provide a much better analysis of uncertainty then point forecasting.
-This paper introduces a novel approach for probabilistic forecasting using a quantile Fourier neural network with a smooth approximation to the pinball ball loss function in directly estimating composite quantiles.
-Empirical results showcase that for time series data that have clear seasonality and trend, the model provides high quality probabilistic predictions.
+Probabilistic predictions can provide a much better analysis of uncertainty then point forecasts.
+In this paper, a novel approach for probabilistic forecasting is presented called the quantile Fourier neural network.
+The proposed approach uses a smooth approximation to the pinball ball loss function for estimating composite quantiles.
+Furthermore, the proposed model provides forecasts using extrapolation based regression instead of autoregression.
 Extrapolation based regression has not been studied before for probabilistic forecasting.
-This work showcases a new approach of forecasting that only uses time as the input versus using past data such as autoregressive models.
-Given the novelty of this forecasting approach, more research needs to be conducted to assess its application for more domains and under different scenarios.
+Empirical results on real world univariate time series showcase that our model is able to appropriately capture periodic and aperiodic components to provide high-quality probabilistic predictions.